fncbook/fnc/chapter8/inviter.md

 ## Algorithm

-A literal application of {numref}`Algorithm {number} < definition-poweriteration>` would include the step
+A literal application of @definition-poweriteration would include the step

 ```{math}
 :label: shiftinvstepbad
 \mathbf{y}_k = (\mathbf{A}-s\mathbf{I})^{-1} \mathbf{x}_k.
 ```

-As always, we do not want to explicitly find the inverse of a matrix.
-Instead, we should write this step as the solution of a linear system.
+As always, however, we do not want to explicitly find the inverse of a matrix.
+Instead, we should implement this step as the solution of a linear system.

 ```{index} ! inverse iteration
 ```